Organic Gardening and Permaculture NQ Level 5

 What is special about this course?

-This highly practical course introduces you to the principles and practices of Organic Gardening and the design and practical skills you need to design, plant and maintain beautiful borders.
+This highly practical course introduces you to the principles and practices of Organic Gardening and Permaculture systems and will equip you with a range of practical skills.

 This course is ideal for anyone who would like to improve their skills for gardening at home, improve their wellbeing through horticulture or who are considering starting a career in horticulture and would like an introduction to basic horticultural skills.